integrii/go-k8s-graceful-termination/README.md

 kubectl -n graceful-termination set env deployment/graceful-shutdown-app TEST=`date +%s` (this will cause a rolling update to the deployment) watch kubectl -n graceful-termination get pods
 <observe terminal doing curl tests>
+kubectl delete namespace graceful-termination (when you're done with everything)
 ```

 You should see _no_ dropped connections during the rolling update, even though there is only one pod!